semgrep/semgrep-docs/docs/kb/rules/exclude_rule_for_certain_filetypes.md

 # How to exclude certain file types for a particular rule

-The nature of a certain filetype can generate numerouse false positives and hold up your triage process.
-How do you achieve a selective middle ground: continue including the file type to scan against other rules and, at the same time, deflective copious amounts of time triaging false positives?
+Certain filetypes can generate numerous false positives and hold up your triage process.
+This document helps you achieve a selective middle ground:
+* Continue to include the file type to scan with other rules
+* Reduce copious amounts of time triaging false positives

 ## Background